awsdocs/amazon-emr-management-guide/doc_source/emr-data-encryption-options.md

 ## Encryption at Rest for EMRFS Data in Amazon S3<a name="emr-encryption-s3"></a>

 Amazon S3 encryption works with EMR File System \(EMRFS\) objects read from and written to Amazon S3\.
 You specify Amazon S3 server\-side encryption \(SSE\) or client\-side encryption \(CSE\) as the **Default encryption mode** when you enable encryption at rest\.
 Optionally, you can specify different encryption methods for individual buckets using **Per bucket encryption overrides**\.
 Regardless of whether Amazon S3 encryption is enabled, Transport Layer Security \(TLS\) encrypts the EMRFS objects in transit between EMR cluster nodes and Amazon S3\.
 For in\-depth information about Amazon S3 encryption, see [Protecting Data Using Encryption](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingEncryption.html) in the *Amazon Simple Storage Service Developer Guide*\.

+**Note**
+When you use AWS KMS, charges apply for the storage and use of encryption keys\.
+For more information, see [AWS KMS Pricing](http://aws.amazon.com/kms/pricing/)\.

 ### Amazon S3 Server\-Side Encryption<a name="emr-encryption-s3-sse"></a>